zant/site/content/posts/the-agi-self-fulfilled-prophecy.md

 date: 2025-06-20T19:19:57+03:00
 ---

 We’ve listened too many times how problematic AI is, and how urgent the need for regulation is.
 That there’s an imminent danger of its overcoming of engineered-limits and thus turning against humanity.
-Isn’t it exactly the opposite what really happened?
+This without mentioning its very real negative impacts on the environment.
+But isn’t it exactly the opposite what really happened?

 OpenAI, at the beginning of this year, has secured funding for $500 million, with a promise of expanding its operations and employing thousands in american soil [1].
 This, after many members have left OpenAI because “...AI labs are taking a ‘very risky gamble’ with humanity amid the race toward AGI”[2].
 And recently over the last week, news have been announced that “OpenAI wins $200m contract with US military for ‘warfighting’”.
 [3][4].